Marvin Gaye: Early success

+Success with Tammi Terrell and I Heard It Through the Grapevine

 In 1967, Gaye began collaborating with Tammi Terrell on a series of hit singles such as "Ain't No Mountain High Enough", "Your Precious Love", "Ain't Nothing Like the Real Thing" and "You're All I Need to Get By", the latter three reaching the top ten of the pop charts.
 Gaye won his first Grammy Award nomination in the Best Rhythm & Blues Group Performance, Vocal or Instrumental category for "Ain't No Mountain High Enough".
 On October 14, 1967, Terrell collapsed in Gaye's arms during a performance at Hampden–Sydney College in Farmville, Virginia.
 Terrell was rushed to Farmville's Southside Community Hospital, where doctors discovered a malignant tumor in her brain.

 The diagnosis ended Terrell's career as a live performer, though she continued to record music under careful supervision; Terrell's tumor would be operated on seven times.
 Gaye was reportedly devastated by Tammi's sickness and became disillusioned with the record business.
 On October 6, 1968, Gaye sang the U.S. national anthem live for the first time during Game 4 of the 1968 World Series, held at Tiger Stadium, in Detroit, Michigan, between the Detroit Tigers and the St. Louis Cardinals.

-In late 1968, Gaye's recording of "I Heard It Through the Grapevine" became his first to reach No. 1 on the Billboard Hot 100, where it stayed for seven consecutive weeks.
-It also reached the top of the charts in other countries, selling more than four million copies and later won Gaye a Grammy Award nomination for Best Male R&B Vocal Performance, losing to the late Otis Redding for his hit "(Sittin' On) the Dock of the Bay".
-However, due to his depressive mood brought on by Terrell's illness, Gaye felt the success was something he "didn't deserve" and that he "felt like a puppet – Berry's puppet, Anna's puppet".
-Gaye followed it up with "Too Busy Thinking About My Baby" and "That's the Way Love Is", both of whom reached the top ten on the Billboard Hot 100 in 1969.
+In December 1968, Gaye's recording of "I Heard It Through the Grapevine" became his first to reach No. 1 on the Billboard Hot 100, where it stayed for seven consecutive weeks.
+His biggest international hit, it would sell more than four million copies and later win Gaye a Grammy Award nomination for Best Male R&B Vocal Performance, losing to Otis Redding for his hit "(Sittin' On) the Dock of the Bay".
+Due to his depressive mood brought on by Terrell's illness, Gaye felt the success was something he "didn't deserve" and that he "felt like a puppet – Berry's puppet, Anna's puppet".
+Gaye followed it up with "Too Busy Thinking About My Baby" and "That's the Way Love Is", both of which reached the top ten on the Billboard Hot 100 in 1969.
 That year, his album M.P.G. became his first No. 1 album on the R&B album charts.
 During this period, Gaye produced and co-wrote "Baby I'm For Real" and "The Bells" for the Originals.

 Tammi Terrell died from brain cancer on March 16, 1970; Gaye attended her funeral.
 After a period of depression, Gaye sought out a position on the professional football team, the Detroit Lions, where he later befriended Mel Farr and Lem Barney.
-Barney and Farr would later receive gold records for providing backup vocals for the title track of Gaye's What's Going On album.
 The Lions played along for the publicity, but ultimately declined an invitation for Gaye to try out, owing to legal liabilities and fears of possible injuries that could have affected his music career.